 Energy Audits and Benchmarking

-Energy audits and benchmarking processes are integral to EMS, which provide an essential baseline for energy usage.
-These foundational activities allow organizations to set energy reduction targets and meticulously track their progress over time.
+Energy audits and benchmarking processes are integral to EMS, providing an essential energy usage baseline.
+These foundational activities allow organizations to set energy reduction targets and track their progress.

 Applications of Energy Management Systems